Creep 2

 Creep 2 is a 2017 American found footage psychological horror film directed by Patrick Brice and written by Brice and Mark Duplass.
-It is a sequel to Brice's 2014 film Creep, which was also written by Duplass and Brice.
+It is a sequel to Brice's 2014 film Creep, and the second installment in the franchise of the same name.
 Duplass reprises his role from the first film as a serial killer who lures unsuspecting videographers to their deaths, with Desiree Akhavan portraying his latest target.

-The film had its world premiere at the Sitges Film Festival on October 6, 2017, and was released on October 24, 2017, by The Orchard.
+The film had its world premiere at the Sitges Film Festival on October 6, 2017, and was released by The Orchard on video on demand on October 24, 2017.
 Like its predecessor, Creep 2 was also critically acclaimed, with much praise focused on the film's writing, atmosphere, dark humor, and the performances among the leads.

-Brice confirmed that a third film was in development.
+Brice has confirmed that a third film is in development.
+A television series titled The Creep Tapes debuted on Shudder and AMC+ on November 15, 2024.

 Plot

-A prolific serial killer, using the name "Aaron" after a previous victim, finds himself dissatisfied with his killings and undergoing a midlife crisis.
+A prolific serial killer, using the name "Aaron" after a previous victim, undergoes a midlife crisis as his fortieth birthday approaches, finding himself dissatisfied with his killings.
 When his latest ad for a videographer lures YouTuber Sara to his remote cabin, Aaron changes his approach by admitting he is a serial killer who will let Sara live for the next 24 hours if she records a documentary on his life.
-Sara, doubting his revelation, agrees to film Aaron in the hope that the video will popularize her unsuccessful web series about eccentric Craigslist clients.
+Sara, doubting his revelation, agrees to film Aaron in the hopes that the video will popularize her unsuccessful web series about eccentric Craigslist clients.

 Over the course of the day, Aaron struggles to intimidate Sara, who plays along with his various eccentricities.
-While Sara continues to doubt that Aaron is a serial killer, Aaron informs her that he intends to conclude the documentary by having her kill him.
-He eventually manages to horrify Sara by staging a suicide attempt, which almost causes her to leave.
-However, after Aaron reveals that his life was not in danger, she remains to hear Aaron share intimate details about himself, culminating in the two sharing a kiss.
+Sara eventually admits that she does not believe Aaron is truly a serial killer, whereupon Aaron informs her that he intends to conclude the documentary by having her kill him.
+He later stages a suicide attempt, much to her horror.
+As she prepares to leave, he convinces her to stay.
+The two have a conversation in which Aaron admits he is a virgin who has never kissed anyone.
+Surprised at this revelation, Sara offers to kiss him, to which he agrees.

-Aaron brings Sara outside to announce that the documentary will end with them committing suicide together.
-Sara attempts to escape when she sees Aaron stab himself in the stomach, but Aaron stabs her and drags her into an open grave he dug.
-As Aaron gives a closing monologue, a still-alive Sara emerges from the grave and strikes him in the back of the head with a shovel before fleeing.
+Aaron brings Sara into the woods, where he gifts her the same heart-shaped locket he had given to his victim in the previous film, then shows her to an open grave he dug.
+He then proceeds to stab himself in the stomach before handing her the knife and imploring her to do the same, hoping to conclude their film in the same manner as Romeo and Juliet.
+When she attempts to flee, he stabs her and drags her to the grave.
+Aaron approaches the camera and starts to give a closing monologue, but a still-alive Sara emerges from the grave and strikes him in the back of the head with a shovel before fleeing.

 Afterwards, Sara is recorded in public by an unidentified individual whistling a tune heard in Aaron's videos.
 When Sara notices the individual filming her, the camera abruptly cuts away.